yasaminyaldaei/yasamin-yaldaei-blog/content/blog/react-native-animated-scroll/index.md

 }
 ```

-First, this function will be passed as a prop to the wrapper `Animated.View` component.
-Which is used to navigate the animated transformation while scrolling the content.
+First, we will pass this function as a prop to the wrapper `Animated.View` component, which navigates the animated transformation while scrolling the content.

 Next, we're fetching the height of the header component and putting it in the state to use later for transformation.

 ### `diffClamp` function

-Now one of the crucial steps of achieving our desired animated effect comes to play: The `diffClamp`.
+Now, One of the crucial steps of achieving our desired animated effect comes to play: The `diffClamp`.

 To understand what does this `Animated` function does, let's start with clamping itself.

 #### Clamping

 > In computer graphics, **clamping** is the process of limiting a position to an area.
-In general, clamping is used to restrict a value to a given range.
+In general, we use clamping to restrict a value to a given range.
 > _Wikipedia_

 The pseudocode for clamping is more intuitive to understand: